 3. Le Pressoir d’Argent Gordon Ramsay and Le Bordeaux Gordon Ramsay

 I don’t go totally gaga over too many celebrities, but I’ve been a longtime fan of the foul-mouthed Gordon Ramsay.
 How excited was I when I learned his restaurant group would be taking over both restaurants at Intercontinental Bordeaux?
 Pretty much over the moon.

-Tim and I have eaten at Gordon Ramsay restaurants around the world, including the now closed Gordon Ramsay at Claridge’s in London, Gordon Ramsay Plane Food and Gordon Ramsay Steak in Las Vegas.
-Now I can add his Michelin-starred Le Pressoir d’Argent and bistro Le Bordeaux Gordon Ramsay to my list.
+Tim and I have eaten at Gordon Ramsay restaurants around the world, including the now closed Gordon Ramsay at Claridge’s in London, Gordon Ramsay Plane Food, Gordon Ramsay Steak in Las Vegas and Maze Grill in London.
+Now I can add his Michelin-starred Le Pressoir d’Argent and Brasserie Le Bordeaux Gordon Ramsay to our list.